By: Mike Stetzer

 How Extreme DUI Can Occur

 Extreme DUIs are usually the consequence of poor decision making.
-Alcohol has the ability to lighten inhibitions, and one of those is often the power to know when an individual has had too much to drink.
-While a person who's only tipsy may realize that driving is not a wise decision, a person with an elevated may not recognize just how drunk they are - or may think it doesn't matter.
+Alcohol is capable of limiting a driver's ability to recognize that he or she has had too much to drink.
+While a person who's only "tipsy" may realize that driving is not a wise decision, a person with an elevated may not recognize just how drunk they are - or may think it doesn't matter.

 An extreme DUI may also be the result of regular drinking.
 A person who is accustomed to having alcohol in their system needs to drink more to feel the effects of alcohol - but their delayed perception of being drunk doesn't change the fact that a greater amount of alcohol is flowing through their system.